Middle East attack jolts oil-import dependent Asia

 Asia and the Middle East are linked by a flow of oil, much of it coming by sea and dependent on the Strait of Hormuz, which is the passage between the Persian Gulf and the Gulf of Oman.

-In April, Iran threatened to close the strait.
-Iran also appears poised to break a 2015 nuclear deal with world powers, an accord that U.S. President Donald Trump withdrew from last year.
+Iran threatened to close the strait in April.
+It also appears poised to break a 2015 nuclear deal with world powers, an accord that U.S. President Donald Trump withdrew from last year.
 The deal saw Tehran agree to limit its enrichment of uranium in exchange for the lifting of crippling sanctions.

 For both Japan and South Korea, there is extreme political unease to go along with the economic worries stirred by the violence in the strait.